Bulk-Edge Correspondence for Finite Two-dimensional Ergodic Disordered Systems: Bulk-edge Correspondence for Finite Disordered Systems: Proof of Theorem

 The next step is to justify the replacement of the box Hamiltonian $\mathcal{H}_{\omega,L}$ with the bulk Hamiltonian $\mathcal{H}_{\omega}$ in \eqref{eq_edge_index_HS_formula} by taking the average over $|\Lambda_L|$ and letting $L\to\infty$.
 In other words, we will show that, for $i=1,j=2$ and $i=2,j=1$,

 with

 Let us illustrate \eqref{eq_edge_to_bulk_HS} intuitively.
-Since the on-site random potential commutes with the position operator, we see that\footnote{We note that the identity does not hold for a box Hamiltonian with periodic boundary condition, which contains hopping across boundaries.
+Since the on-site random potential commutes with the position operator, we see that\footnote{We note that the identity does not hold for a box Hamiltonian with periodic boundary conditions, which contains hopping across boundaries.
 This implies that one cannot have a bulk-edge correspondence by defining the edge index \eqref{eq_edge_index} for periodic box Hamiltonians.
-Physically, it is reminiscent of the fact that periodic boundary condition is `penetrable'; see the discussion in \cite{mario19proof,qiu2025bec_finite}.}
+Physically, it is reminiscent of the fact that the periodic boundary conditions are `penetrable'; see the discussion in \cite{mario19proof,qiu2025bec_finite}.}

 Hence, when calculating the trace on the box $\Lambda_L$, $S_{\omega,ij}(z)$ differs from $S_{\omega,ij,L}(z)$ only by the resolvents.
 Remarkably, this difference is estimated by the resolvent identity